santosh-manepalli/react-assignment/README.md

 # React + Vite

+Installation
+1. Clone the repository
+2. Run "npm install" to install the dependencies
+3. Run "npm run dev" to run the application

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: